Understanding Your Fertility while Breastfeeding

 Jackson, E. & Glasier, A. (2011).
 Return of ovulation and menses in postpartum nonlactating women: a systematic review.
 Obstetrics and Gynecology, 117(3), 657-62.

 The Academy of Breastfeeding Medicine.
 (2005).
 Clinical Protocol Number 13: Contraception during breastfeeding.
-(Author’s note: This document cannot be retrived online because it is out of date.
+(Author’s note: This document cannot be retrieved online because it is out of date.
 As of May 12, 2014, the Academy had not released its revised version.)

 World Health Organization, Department of Reproductive Health and Research.
 (2007).
 Report of a WHO technical consultation on birth spacing.
 Geneva, Switzerland: World Health Organization.